Hiking Program

 This program invites the scouts to be more active in the outdoors, to learn more about the environment, practice “Leave No Trace,” and learn what type of wild animals and birds live in their local area.

 A scout earns one mile credit for every mile hiked.
-The goal is for your son to have fun while hiking, to enhance this experience, he will be able to earn the symbol of the Hiking Program, the Hiking Stave or Stick as well as other rewards pertaining to his participation and milestones.
+The goal is for your child to have fun while hiking To enhance this experience, they will be able to earn the symbol of the Hiking Program, the Hiking Stave or Stick as well as other rewards pertaining to his participation and milestones.

-The hiking program will run year round and will consist of monthly hikes.
+The hiking program runs year round and will consist of monthly hikes.
 Most hikes will be within an hour’s drive.
 The hikes are about 1 to 4 miles each (1 ½ to 2 ½ hrs).
-They will be appropriate for all ranks from Tiger to Webelos.
+They will be appropriate for all ranks from Lions to Webelos.

 All scouts, families and siblings of Pack 314 are welcome to participate.
 Besides the fun of getting outdoors for a little fresh air and exercise with family and friends, many locations will include an educational component such as a museum, or homestead.